taniarascia/taniarascia.com/content/posts/2018-05-29-how-to-create-and-use-bash-scripts.md

 ```

 If you don't see hidden files and directories, or those that begin with a `.`, press Command + SHIFT + ..
+If Terminal.app is open, quit and reopen it so the PATH gets updated.

 ## 3. Create a script file and make it executable